viamrobotics/docs/docs/getting-started/app-usage.md

 ### Security

-The **SECURITY** tab allows you to access and change the **Robot Part Secret Keys** of your robot.
+The **SECURITY** tab allows you to access and exchange the **Robot Part Secret Keys** of your robot.
 A *robot part secret* is a unique secret used by the robot to communicate with the cloud.

 Copy the secret key (*authentication token*) by clicking on the clipboard icon.
 Click on the **Generate Key** button to generate a new key.

-You can add a new key to **Robot Part Secret Keys** at any time, but you can only remove a key if there will be at least one other key remaining.

 {{% alert title="Caution" color="caution" %}}
 Be cautious when using *robot part secret keys* in code.